Subscribe To

 [Old diamond cuts] such as the baguette and emerald-cuts, which had been developed in the nineteenth century, where very popular in the 1920s.
 This was because they married together the geometrical lines of Art deco jewelry designs.

 Art deco Jewelry forms included lavallieres.
-Undervalued for years and characteristic of this period was the lavalliere, a pendant with two clusters hanging from chains of different lengths; popular in the art deco of the 1920s.
+Undervalued for years and characteristic of the art deco period, the lavalliere is a pendant with two clusters hanging from chains of different lengths.
+It was very popular in the art deco of the 1920s.

 Deco Jewelry of all forms experimented with as many materials as possible.